-Raspberry mascarpone cake made with soft vanilla sponge, fresh raspberries, and a light mascarpone diplomate cream.
+Raspberry mascarpone cake is a soft vanilla raspberry cake filled with homemade raspberry compote and a light mascarpone frosting.

-It’s a fresh raspberry layer cake filled with real fruit and a delicate mascarpone cream, perfect for spring and summer desserts.
+It’s a fresh raspberry layer cake that’s simple to decorate and perfect for birthdays, celebrations, and special occasions.

 Why you’ll love this recipe